DevSnicket/plugin-discovery/README.md

 It is advised that repositories are not included in packages with other content that might frequently change and so require new package versions.

 If there are multiple versions of a repository's package installed, this is likely to result in that one repository effectively becoming multiple separate repositories with the same name.
 When this is happens, something plugged into a repository package of one version won't be returned when iterating that same repository package of another version.
-If this happens it is due to the behaviour of the package manager being used.
+If this happens it is due to the behavior of the package manager being used.
 Package managers such as NPM will install the same package multiple times, in multiple directories, to avoid version conflicts.

 ### Tests